lindekaer/lindekaer.github.io/articles/docker-101.md

 > sudo service docker start
 ```

 This should make it possible for you to run the `docker` command from the command line on your server.
 Try `docker --help` for a listing of commands.
+Before we proceed you need to know the differences between these Docker concepts:

+- **Container** is a an isolated environment in which software can be run.
+They only exists as long as their internal processes are running
+- **Image** is a technical blueprint for a container.
+You *run* an image to launch a container.
+Images can be composed in layered manner by multiple images
+- **Docker daemon** the Docker process that is used to configure and deploy containers.
+Also known as *Docker engine* or *Docker runtime*
+- **Docker client** the CLI to communicate with the Docker daemon; `docker build is an example

 ## Step 2 - Downloading images